-Food & Beverages - Food & Hospitality International Trade Show on Food, Processing, Beverages & Packaging Technology, Hospitality etc. The exhibition will be held in Conjunction with Agro & Poultry / PackPrint from 24 - 26 November 2017, at Sarit Expo Centre , Nairobi , Kenya.
+Food & Beverages - Food & Hospitality International Trade Show on Food, Processing, Beverages & Packaging Technology, Hospitality etc. The exhibition will be held in Conjunction with Agro-Poultry-Food / InterplastPack from 15 - 17 February 2019, at Sarit Expo Centre , Nairobi , Kenya.

 Food & Beverages provides a unique opportunity to expand your brand in one of the most astonishing business destinations in Asia.
 Kenya's GDP has raised upto 55.24 from 37.2 Billions within 5 years.
 The Exhibition attracts exhibitors from around 14 countries.